willjgriff/hack/docs/os-ref.md

 kernel.setApp(kernel.APP_BASES_NAMESPACE(), votingAppId, newVotingAppCodeAddr);
 ```

-There are two type of app proxies
+There are two different types of proxies:

-UpgradeableAppProxy: in every call to the proxy, it checks with the Kernel what the current code for that appId is and forwards the call.
+**upgradeableAppProxy**: in every call to the proxy, it checks with the Kernel what the current code for that appId is and forwards the call.
+Not sure what this is doing - ?

-PinnedAppProxy: on contract creation it checks and saves the app code currently in the Kernel.
+**PinnedAppProxy**: on contract creation it checks and saves the app code currently in the Kernel.
 This cannot be upgraded unless the app code has explicit logic to change that storage slot.

-There is an extra function in the Kernel that allows for setting the app code and at the same time creating a new proxy.
-This function only sets the code the first time.

 ```js
 kernel.newAppInstance(votingAppId, votingApp);